sureshvenkatesan/jas_helm_install/README.md

 Option2:
 Yes, you can definitely reduce the replicas of a StatefulSet managed by Helm.
 Helm is a package manager for Kubernetes that allows you to define, install, and manage applications as Helm charts.

-Here's how you can modify the replica count of a StatefulSet deployed via Helm:
+Here's how you can modify the replicaCount of a StatefulSet deployed via Helm:

 1. **Get Values from Existing Release (Optional)**: